CZ-NIC/knot/doc/operation.rst

 First we need to generate new keys.
 They must be first used for signing, and after some period (propagation delay let's say 1h + zone records' TTL let's say 1h) published.
-We have to preprate the timestamps carefully, using the notation 'now+2h' can be creepy with "now" changing between the Keymgr invokes.
+We have to preprate the timestamps carefully, using the notation '+2h' can be creepy with the current time changing between the Keymgr invokes.
 We then re-sign the zone just to force knotd to reload zone keys::

   $ NOW=$(date +%s)